You invest time and money in social media marketing. This investment should yield measurable results.

 1. Impressions

-Here's an example from LinkedIn showing the number of impressions a post has received:
+Here’s an example from LinkedIn showing impressions for a post:

 Why Impressions Are Important